Forms, File Uploads and Security with Node.js and Express — SitePoint

 https:// when working with forms so that the submitted data is encrypted when it’s sent across the Internet.
 If you send form data over

-http://, it’s sent in plain text and can be visible to anyone eavesdropping on those packets as they journey across the Internet.
+http://, it’s sent in plain text and can be visible to anyone eavesdropping on those packets as they journey across the Web.

+If you’d like to find out more about working with SSL/TLS in Node.js, please consult this article.

 Wear Your Helmet